mcummings128/gh-actions-outputs-experiments-1/README.md

 TODO FILL THIS IN

 The outputs block is present at workflow-level/top-level in two different scenarios:

 - In a reusable workflow
 - In a composite action

+### Reusable workflows

+The outputs block in a reusable workflow is a child of workflow_call.
+Outputs
 # Passing Outputs between different entities

 The whole point of outputs is to set them in one place, and utilize them in another.
 While a workflow step is reponsible for setting the value of an output, it is common to say something like "this workflow/job/action sets this output" or "this step/workflow/job/action uses the output."
 Thus the use of "entities" in the header for this section--an "entity" can can mean a step, job, workflow, or composite action.